powell-clark/supervised-machine-learning/README.md

 ## Project Overview

 This project demonstrates a comparative analysis of various supervised learning algorithms applied to the Wisconsin Breast Cancer dataset.
-It includes detailed lessons, scripts for each model, and a web-based interface where users can visualize data, compare model results, and run models interactively.
+It includes detailed lessons and scripts to run each model.

 ## Repository Structure
 - `lessons_and_theory/`: Contains markdown files explaining the theory behind each algorithm.